top of page

 PARISH ASSEMBLY 2024

-The annual Bishopstoke Parish Assembly will take place on Tuesday April 23rd at 7:00pm in the Bishopstoke Methodist Church.
-The Chair of Bishopstoke Parish Council, Cllr Louise Hillier-Wheal, will give a short speech covering the work done by the Council over the past year.
+The annual Bishopstoke Parish Assembly took place on Tuesday April 23rd at 7:00pm in the Bishopstoke Methodist Church.
+The Chair of Bishopstoke Parish Council, Cllr Louise Hillier-Wheal, gave a short speech covering the work done by the Council over the past year.

-There will be presentations from some of the groups and organisations that have received grants from the Council this year, to showcase the work they are using the money for - grants this year have gone to Victim Support, ARK Eastleigh, Challengers, Bishopstoke Methodist Church and MHA.
+There were presentations from some of the groups and organisations that have received grants from the Council during the year, to showcase the work they are using the money for - grants went to Victim Support, ARK Eastleigh, Challengers, Bishopstoke Methodist Church and MHA.

-The meeting will conclude with the required presentation of the audited accounts from 2022-23.
+The meeting concluded with the required presentation of the audited accounts from 2022-23.

 PARISH ASSEMBLY